nangmonhsioung/Assignments/README.md

 This repo contains mini-projects, learning materials, assignments, and challenges I have completed for various courses and online learning resources.

-The materials are for 'educational purpose' only and any license/copyright/credit of the materials belong to its original creator of the assignment.
+Any license/copyright/credit of the materials belong to its original creator of the assignment.